cedricomarchando/navigation/README.md

-# introduction
+# Introduction

-have a look to the presentation ./presentation/navigation.pdf
+have a look at the presentation ./presentation/navigation.pdf

 # usage

-Try test_2lop_fix.py for 2 lop fix, test_3lop_fix.py for 3 lop fix and so on.
+Try test_2lop_fix.py for 2 lop fix, test_3lop_fix.py for 3 lop fix, etc.
-Try test_cartopy for a navigation using waypoint, 3lop fix and course of stear in "rade de lorient"
+Try test_cartopy for navigation using waypoint, 3lop fix, and course of steer in "rade de Lorient"

-# navigation visuel assisté
+# Visual-aided navigation

 python module for backend (traditional) marine navigation
 one can choose the "fix method"